adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 categories:
 ---

 Sometimes, developers (usually server-side) are on a pursuit to reduce page-load time by utilising content caching [[0](#ref0)].
-This is useful until a page contains personalised content, meaning this type of caching can't be used as provided as a user might receive the cached version of somebody elses personalised content.
+This is useful until a page contains personalised content, meaning this type of caching can't neccessarily be used, as a user might receive the cached version of somebody elses personalised content.
 The problem arises with the suggestion that this can be solved using AJAX, to request (and render) the personalised content and this is problematic for several reasons.

 ## Personalised content?